MarkusEicher/get2learnthis/README.md

-# LearnToCodeCompanion
+# Welcome to get2learnthis
-A solution to support people that learn to code.
-The basic idea is providing relevant, managed and peer-reviewed content for people learning to code.
+A solution to support people learning new skills.
+The basic idea is providing relevant, managed and peer-reviewed content for learners from learners.
+Our content is peer reviewed and optimized for beginners in the respective discipline.
+A solution to bring learners and professionals together and to grow a community of support and opportunities for all participants.

-## seo-metatags.html
-The file seo-metatags.html contains detailed comments of the meta tags that are responsible for the on-page SEO in the form of line or block comments.

-## reset-all.css
-reset-all.css is a full reset of all default browser settings from meyerweb.
+## Let's learn something together!